TOSH-SmartHome/Hubitat-Advanced-Presence-Sensor/README.md

 You can find detailed step by step instruction at [This Old Smart Home](https://thisoldsmarthome.com/automations/life360/?tab=hubitat).

 ### ESPresense
 ESPresense is a work in progress, once I have ironed out all the details I will post a tutorial with detailed instructions.
 However in the meantime if you are going to play around with it you will need to make a change to the driver.
-You will have to add your rooms to the room attribute enum.
-`attribute "room", "enum", ["not_home", "garage"]`
+You will have to add your rooms to the room attribute enum `attribute "room", "enum", ["not_home", "garage"]`.